-There are two storage options – one includes a 512 GB SSD, and the other one includes a 1 TB SSD.
+There are two storage options on the Dell XPS 13– one includes a 512 GB SSD, and the other one includes a 1 TB SSD.
 The difference between the two is only $100, so I would definitely recommend you go for the 1 TB device.

-Both storage options feature 16 GB of RAM, so you will easily be able to multitask on this laptop.
-The XPS version here features an i7 processor, so you can be sure that it will easily handle any task you throw at it.
+Both storage space options feature 16 GB of RAM, so you will easily be able to multitask on this laptop.
+The Dell XPS 13 version here features an i7 processor, so you can be sure that it will easily handle any task you throw at it.

-Another thing worth mentioning is that this laptop is recycle friendly.
+Another thing worth mentioning is that the Dell XPS 13 laptop is recycle-friendly.
 Around 90% of its parts can be reused or recycled, and the packaging trays it comes with are 100% recyclable.
 It’s not a very important feature, but it’s always a plus in my book when companies care about the environment.

-By now, you should be familiar with Microsoft’s Surface computers.
-The Microsoft Surface Book is the most powerful travel laptop out of the bunch, and it’s an amazing all-in-one machine.
-What makes it a great travel laptop is the light weight (only 3.62 lbs), versatility, functionality and great battery life.
+By now, you should be familiar with the Microsoft Surface computer.
+The Microsoft Surface Book is the most powerful lightweight laptop out of the bunch, and it’s an amazing all-in-one machine.
+What makes it one of the most popular travel lightweight laptops is the (only 3.62 lbs), versatility, functionality, and amazing battery life.

 You can easily get over 10 hours of battery life with normal use in laptop mode, which is pretty good.
 However, if you want to use it only as a tablet, you will need to keep the charger handy.
 The battery life is nowhere near as good when you detach the actual batteries from the display – you could get some 3-4 hours at best.

-The detachable display is amazing for on the go, and it is a great option for people who spend most of their time drawing.
-It allows you to leave the keyboard part of the laptop at home, and shed even more weight.
+The detachable display of the Microsoft Surface is amazing for on-the-go, and it is a great option for people who spend most of their time drawing.
+It allows you to leave the keyboard part of the laptop at home and shed even more weight.

-Make no mistake, this is a powerful machine.
-With16 GB of RAM, NVIDIA GeForce GTX 1050 GPU and Windows 10 Pro preinstalled, this is capable of handling pretty much any task you can throw at it, including some demanding PC games.
+Make no mistake, this is a powerful machine, with some specs only seen in gaming laptops.
+With16 GB of RAM, NVIDIA GeForce GTX 1050 GPU, and Windows 10 Pro preinstalled, this is capable of handling pretty much any task you can throw at it, including some demanding PC games.

 The one upside is that the Microsoft Surface Book 2 wonderfully takes advantage of the fact that Windows 10 was designed for both laptops and tablets.